SilenusTA/StreamRoller/docs/developement/MESSAGES_DOC.md

 Note: an empty field will default to "" if not supplied.

 ## Server Message Types

 There are some special message types that are used (normally during startup or error handling).
 These are server message/data handled by the system.

 ### Server Message Types

 ```
   "RequestConfig"         Receive your saved config file
   "SaveConfig"            Saved your config file
-  "UpdateCredentials"     Update a credential for an extension
+  "UpdateCredential"     Update a credential for an extension
   "RequestCredentials"    Request the credentials for your extension
   "CredentialsFile"       Response from the "RequestCredentials" message
   "RequestData"           Request data file for extension